 Rose hips are the round part of the rose below the petals, where the seeds are.
 Dried rose hips and seeds are used to make medicine.
 Because fresh rose hips contain a high amount of vitamin C, they share many of the same uses.
 Many studies look at rose hips in various capacities.
 However, we weren’t able to find any studies to prove their use.

 Ginger root is the part of the ginger plant used to make medicine.

 What is it Supposed to Do?

-It is used to treat stomach ailments, such as nausea.
+It is used at times to help with nausea.